marina601/easy-cocktail-recipes/README.md

 - A brief introduction about how the site has been created.
 - Pictures of the two site owners are displayed with their names.
 - Once the user clicks on the image or the name of the site owners more information is displayed, which includes their social media accounts.
-- At the botton of the bio information there is a button and on click the information slides up.
+- At the bottom of the bio-information there is a button and on click, the information slides up.

 ### Contact Page:

 - Contact form is available for users to submit their queries.
-- Once the contact form has been submitted, an aler will be displayed, thanking the user for getting in touch.
+- Once the contact form has been submitted, an alert will be displayed, thanking the user for getting in touch.
 - An automated email will be sent to the user once the contact form has been submitted.

 ### Common:

--  Navigation menu will be sticky and  responsive.
+-  Navigation menu is sticky and responsive.
 -  Navigation will collapse on the mobile view
 -  Hero-background image will remain the same throughout all the pages, to give consistency to the design and cocktail-bar feel.
 -  The footer will be minimal with only social media icons to the blog.